sietseringers/sietseringers.github.io/theme-setup.md

 ---

-## Questions?

-Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub Issue](https://github.com/mmistakes/minimal-mistakes/issues/new).
-And if you make something cool with this theme feel free to let me know.

----

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License]({{ site.url }}/LICENSE) version 2 or later.
 So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.

 [^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `_head.html`.
-Don't include a trailing `/` in your base url ie: `http://mademistakes.com`.
+Don't include a trailing `/` in your base url ie: `http://mytheme.com`.
 When developing locally remove or comment out this line so local .css, .js, and images are used.

 [^2]: If you're using GitHub Pages to host your site be aware that plugins are disabled.
 So you'll need to build your site locally and then manually deploy if you want to use this sweet plugin.